 Both these graphs show girls outperforming boys at all three levels of vr-band.
-Looking at the graphs (and noting in which cases the error bars overlap) it might appear that this gender difference is significant for vb3 which shows that the 95% confidence intervals for the gender differences do not overlap zero for vb1, vb2 or vb3, and thus there is a significant gender difference for each of the three categories of vrband.
+Looking at the graphs (and noting in which cases the error bars which shows that the 95% confidence intervals for the gender differences do not overlap zero for vb1, vb2 or vb3, and thus there is a significant gender difference for each of the three categories of vrband.